-Milk oolong is lightly oxidized and roasted, which helps retain the delicate floral aroma and creamy flavor.
+Milk oolong is typically lightly oxidized and roasted, which helps retain the delicate floral aroma and creamy flavor.

 When we refer to milk oolong, we’re talking about Taiwanese tea from the Jin Xuan (pronounced jin shuan) cultivar.

 It is known for its naturally light and creamy aftertaste with a rich body, hence the name.
 It is a very popular tea due to the appealing flavor and aroma.
 It does not, however mean the tea was processed with milk in any way.
 Dairy should be in the name only, and not in the ingredients.
 If you are at a bubble tea café and see Taiwan Milk Oolong, that is a very different thing.

 Other names: You may see milk oolong referred to as Silk Oolong, Jin Xuan, Nai Xiang, and Golden Lily

 How is Milk Oolong Made?